nattolecats/evox_my_local_manifest/README.md

 # local_manifests
-local_manifest for my unofficial Evolution X build.
+local_manifest for Pixel 6a on my unofficial Evolution X build.

 # Bring up a build